hashbang/hashbang/abuse/signup.md

 As such, the `token` opaque value is generated as follows:

-- the required data (`a`, `timestamp` and `username`) is serialized using an implementation-defined mechanism.
+- The required data (`a`, `timestamp` and `username`) is serialized using an implementation-defined mechanism.
   [Snappy](https://github.com/golang/snappy)-compressed JSON is suitable.
-- the serialized data is encrypted, using an authenticated encryption primitive such as AES-GCM, against a constant, symmetric key that is randomly generated when the API server starts (and never persisted to disk);
+- The serialized data is encrypted, using an authenticated encryption primitive such as AES-GCM, against a constant, symmetric key that is randomly generated when the API server starts (and never persisted to disk).
-- the encrypted data is Base64-encoded, using the
+- The encrypted data is Base64-encoded, using the
   [RFC 4648 URL-safe alphabet](https://tools.ietf.org/html/rfc4648#section-5).

 The use of a random, volatile key for token encryption implies two trade-offs: